Sorecchione07435/XAPKCreator_English/README.md

 - The application icon (in PNG format) (Obtainable from the APK) (Carefully examine the "res" folder inside the APK)
 - The decompiled AndroidManifest.xml file (Obtainable from the APK) (To get the information of the application/game)

+All created XAPKs will be stored in the "XAPKs" folder

 The good thing about this tool is that you can create an XAPK from any APK and OBB downloaded from the internet

 ### Platforms